EkoCommunications/AmityAndroidJet/amity-rx-upload-service/README.md

 You also are able to define connect timeout, read timeout and write timeout.

-this is a optional step the extension accepts all mime types, up to 1000MB file size and 60s timeouts as default
+**NOTE:** this is a optional step, the extension accepts all mime types, up to 1000MB file size and 60s timeouts by default

 ```text
 val settings = Settings.Builder